 - You can use it to format the data table for final display.
-In this case, refCo1Name is normally a hidden column containing the manual integration flag.
-Va1ueCo1Name is the column enclosed in a box.
-If more than one column is to be enclosed in a box, you can use the extraCo1 parameter.
+In this case, refcolName is normally a hidden column containing the manual integration flag.
+ValueColName is the column enclosed in a box.
+When more than one column is to be enclosed in a box, you can use the extraCol parameter.
 For example, a long compound name might use three columns, although its value is defined in one (the first) column.
-In this case, extraCo1s must be 2. - You can use it to reformat the data for further processing.
+In this case, extraCols must be 2. - You can use it to reformat the data for further processing.
 For example, in creating the calibration report, you can use this function to format the data table before it is translated into a pivot table.
 This step is necessary because the Excel pivot table can only work with numbers.

-Table 37 describes the parameters that you must provide values for in the Public Sub SetManuallyIntegrated syntax.
+The following table describes the parameters that you must provide values for in the Public Sub SetManuallyIntegrated syntax.